Knowing what’s normal: irregular bleeding and perimenopause

 Menstrual bleeding during perimenopause – what can it be like?

 During perimenopause, irregular periods are common.
 This is often normal and is rarely any cause for concern.
-It occurs because the regular pattern in the rise and fall of oestrogen and progesterone is disrupted and there is now an unpredictable fluctuation in hormones during the menstrual cycle.
+It is linked to changing hormone levels during the menopausal transition.2 During perimenopause, the regular pattern in the rise and fall of oestrogen and progesterone is disrupted and there is now an unpredictable fluctuation in hormones during the menstrual cycle.
 As a result there are a variety of different menstrual changes that may occur.
 Cycles may be shorter than usual or bleeding can be days to weeks late.
 Periods can be heavier, or lighter, or vary a lot between each cycle.

 Short menstrual cycles occur when there is a very low oestrogen level compared with progesterone.
 This is because oestrogen helps cause the womb lining to thicken, so when the levels are low, there is less lining to shed, hence the periods become short or scant.
 When there are more fluctuations in oestrogen and progesterone levels with lots of peaks and troughs, periods may be more frequent.